 Case Consultation involves clinical analysis of a particular case or cases from a specific perspective.
 Consultees identify particular questions or challenges with a case.
 Together we explore the cases, looking at them through a PACT therapy lens and identifying ways to approach the specific problems and challenges through the PACT paradigm and with PACT skills.

 Advanced clinical supervision, as I use the term here, is not the kind of clinical supervision we all do before we become fully licensed when we work under a supervisor's license.
 Advanced clinical supervision is similar in many ways to case consultation but veers somewhat to take a deeper dive into supervisees' individual learning edge, gaps, and needs.
 It involves creating more specific learning goals and a path to achieve them.
 It may include some skill-building exercises, deliberate practice techniques, and greater exploration of issues of transference and countertransference.
 For folks like me who finished our clinical supervision sometime in the last century, or even a few years ago, it may feel strange to talk about getting supervision at this stage of your career.
 I participate in a weekly peer supervision group and receive individual supervision twice monthly.
 I still catch myself at times when I say to a client or colleague that I want to take a particular issue to supervision.
-I wonder if the other person will interpret that to mean I'm not fully licensed or am under board-required supervision for some licensure violation, rather than seeing it as a long-term investment of time, money, and energy to becoming the best therapist I can be.
+I wonder if the other person will interpret that to mean I'm not fully licensed rather than seeing it as a long-term investment of time, money, and energy to become the best therapist I can be.

 Deliberate Practice Coaching

-Deliberate practice (DP) coaching differs from both case consultation and clinical supervision.
-In DP coaching we focus less on specific cases and more on specific learning goals.
+Deliberate practice (DP) coaching differs from case consultation and clinical supervision.
+In DP coaching, we focus less on specific cases and more on specific learning goals.
 It includes an individualized plan for skill acquisition, repeated skill rehearsal, and successive refinement of ongoing efforts to better your performance, and a coach monitors your progress and provides expert feedback.
-In DP we integrate learning into the overall process, identifying the learning need, breaking the process down into parts, and testing new strategies at each step along the way.
+In DP, we integrate learning into the overall process, identifying the learning need, breaking the process down into parts, and testing new strategies at each step along the way.